Our experts have put together seven simple things you can do to change how you spend and manage your money.

 - 7. Spend wisely

-- Prioritise purchases: It’s so tempting to splash the cash when the sales hit or you get a little windfall, but before you whip out that card, it’s best to pay your bills or other essentials first.
+- Prioritise spending: It’s so tempting to splash the cash when the sales hit or you get a little windfall, but before you whip out that card, it’s best to pay your bills or other essentials first.

 - Shop around: Whether you’re making that big-ticket purchase or a small treat, never grab the first price you see.
 Always price match and take a little extra time to find the best price.